nrv-framework/NRV/docs/usersguide/simulables.rst

    * - d_lambda
      - float
      - 0.1
-     - value of d-lambda for the dlambda rule,
+     - value of d-lambda for the d-lambda rule,
    * - rec
      - str
      - ``"nodes"``
      - recording zones for the membrane potential, eiter:
-        "nodes" -> record only at the nodes of Ranvier "all" -> all computation points in nodes of Ranvier and over myelin
+        "nodes": record only at the nodes of Ranvier "all": all computation points in nodes of Ranvier and over myelin
    * - v_init
      - float
      - None